pepesync/dev-docs/docs/build-on-linea/tooling/data-indexers/thegraph.md

 ### Custom subgraph and deployments

 If there are no public subgraph that matches your needs, in order to use TheGraph you will need to define your own subgraph and get it deployed on an indexer.
-For Linea you can refer to us and we will deploy a subgraph for you in minutes.
+For PepeSync you can refer to us and we will deploy a subgraph for you in minutes.
 You just need to handover the subgraph repo you need.

 1. Deployed subgraphs will be available for your dapp on the following url: https://thegraph.goerli.zkevm.consensys.net/subgraphs/name/@githubUser/@subgraphName
 1. [Here](https://thegraph.com/docs/en/developing/creating-a-subgraph/) you can find more info on how to build a subgraph in less than 5min with some tutorials and examples.